jlinoff/sshx/README.md

 ```

 ## Auth Code
-This is the authorization code.
+This is the authorization configuration code.

 ```go
 // Create the ssh config structure for: